Rayonnant: Periods

 Rayonnant (/fr/) style is the third of the four phases of Gothic architecture in France, as defined by French scholars.
+It succeeded Classic Gothic, the style of Bourges, Chartres and Reims.

-Related to the English division of Continental Gothic into three phases (Early, High, Late Gothic), it is the second and larger part of High Gothic.
+In the English division of Continental Gothic into three phases (Early, High, Late Gothic), it is the second and larger part of High Gothic.

-Other features of Rayonnant include development of the rose window; more windows in the upper-level clerestory; the reduction of the importance of the transept; and larger openings on the ground floor to establish greater communication between the central vessel and the side aisles.

-The most prominent Rayonnant building outside France may be Cologne Cathedral.
-Its choir was built from 1248 to 1322, the decoration accomplished and partly remodeled until 1360.
-After an interruption from 1528 to 1832, the cathedral was completed in 1880.
-The footplan with all foundations is medieval, but many details of the western parts are creations of the 19th century.

-From Medieval France, the style quickly spread to England, where French Rayonnant tracery was often incorporated into more traditional English features, such as colonettes and vault ribs.
-Notable examples of Rayonnant in England include the Angel Choir of Lincoln Cathedral, and that of Exeter Cathedral (begun before 1280).
-The striking retrochoir of Wells Cathedral (begun before 1280), the choir of Saint Augustine at Bristol Cathedral, and Westminster Abbey are other important examples.

 After the mid-14th century, Rayonnant was gradually replaced by the more ornate and highly decorated Flamboyant style.

 Name

 The term "Rayonnant" comes from the radiating spokes of the rose windows of the major cathedrals.
-The largely contemporary Decorated style in England, used many ideas from French Rayonnant.

-The term was first used by the 19th-century French art historians (notably Henri Focillon and Ferdinand de Lasteyrie) to classify Gothic styles on the basis of window tracery.
+The term was first used by 19th-century French art historians (notably Henri Focillon and Ferdinand de Lasteyrie) to classify Gothic styles on the basis of window tracery, though tracery was just one facet of the underlying style, and radiating rose windows can also be seen on earlier cathedrals, like Chartres and Reims.

 Rayonnant in France

 The style originated during the reign of Louis IX of France, or Saint Louis, from 1226 to 1270.
 During his reign, France was the wealthiest and most powerful nation in Europe.
 Louis was devoutly religious and was a major patron of the Catholic Church and arts.
 The University of Paris, or Sorbonne, was founded under his rule, as a school of theology.
 The major Rayonnant cathedrals had his patronage, and his royal chapel, Sainte-Chapelle, which he built to house his extensive collection of relics of the Saints, is considered one of the major landmarks of Rayonnant Gothic.
-He also had an important influence on English Gothic; King Henry III of England was the brother-in-law of Louis, visited Paris, and had Westminster Abbey modified after 1245 following the new style.
-He also attended the dedication of Sainte-Chapelle in Paris, and had the east end of St. Paul's Cathedral remodelled in 1258 to resemble it.